Inclusive Classrooms: Benefits to Delarc and SUNY Delhi

 Even in our educated societies, many students still experience and display attitudes of stigma and fear when interacting with individuals who are different from them; in this case, people with developmental and intellectual disabilities.
 We know that the most effective way to change attitudes, which are based on our values and beliefs, is to provide ongoing positive experiences with the culture, population, or activity that is feared.
 Because so many of these college students are going to go on to be leaders in other higher education settings and in their workplaces, they are an ideal group of people to first experience these changes in themselves, and then become role models for their peers, coworkers, and families.

 With this Delarc partnership, students become more confident in their ability to engage in new situations with people who have different skills and abilities.
 Students become more creative in the ways that they solve problems.
 Students begin (or continue) to understand that small changes in the way they treat others dramatically affects outcomes.
-Students experience insights about how they personally can make an impact in their communities and that their personal choices matter.
+Students experience insights about how they personally can make an impact in their communities and learn that their personal choices matter.
 Students see that differences in communication and labels do NOT matter in the big picture; we are all people and deserve to be treated fairly and respectfully.

 During the educational process, it is important for students to associate course material with other personal experiences outside the classroom.
-If a student uses their experiences and are making connections between course content and their real world, learning has truly occurred.
+If students use their experiences and are making connections between course content and their real world, learning has truly occurred.
 This is a process that is clearly taking place with the Delarc partnership.
 Individually, students benefit.
 As an institution, SUNY Delhi becomes more diverse and tolerant – making it a stronger institution as learners and employees learn about the value of differences in the building of a strong community.